-Students join our programme from various backgrounds across science and engineering disciplines.
-This richness in diversity is valued and exploited to benefit your learning experience.
-Opportunities for you to learn from one another are encouraged from the outset.
+The student cohorts join our programme from various backgrounds across science and engineering disciplines.
+This richness in diversity is valued and exploited to benefit each student's learning experience.
+Opportunities for students to learn from one another are encouraged from the outset.

-This begins with an excellent Induction Programme where you, on the first meeting, are allocated into groups (set up to balance gender, academic background, and culture) to work through challenge questions as a team and present your views in a PowerPoint presentation.
+This begins with an excellent Induction Programme where students, on the first meeting, are allocated into groups (set up to balance gender, academic background, and culture and chosen specialism for their degree) to work through challenge questions as a team and present their views in a PowerPoint presentation.
 This initial step sets our expectations of the cohort as an integrated group.
-It underpins the inclusive teaching and learning that lies at the heart of our programme delivery to enable participation, remove barriers, encourage individuals to voice their views in a welcoming and enabling environment, and build the strength of you as a student who will emerge as our future ambassadors.
+It underpins the inclusive teaching and learning that lies at the heart of our programme delivery to enable participation, remove barriers, encourage individuals to voice their views, and build the strength of the student cohort as individuals who will emerge as our future ambassadors.

-You will experience different learning and teaching delivery methods, many of which will draw from those cited in the College's Educational Development Unit's teaching toolkit but will most likely include:
+Students will experience different learning and teaching delivery methods, many of which will draw from those cited in the College's Educational Development Unit's teaching toolkit but will most likely include: